moeb8001/facetrackingcamera/README.md

 **Main Requirements**
 You will also need to install the following software on your Raspberry Pi:

--The Python programming language
+- The Python programming language
--The OpenCV library
+- The OpenCV library
--The Haarcascade
+- The Haarcascade
--You can find instructions for how to install these online
+- You can find instructions for how to install these online

 **Overview of steps taken**